Baduria: Civic administration

-The headquarters of Baduria CD Block at Iswarigachha are located just outside the municipal limits of Buduria town.
+The headquarters of Baduria CD Block at Iswarigachha are located just outside the municipal limits of Baduria town.

 Police station

 Baduria police station covers an area of 218 km2 and serves a population of 305,000.
 It has jurisdiction over Baduria municipal area and Baduria CD Block.
 It has two outposts: Baduria town outpost and Puro outpost.
 There is a totally unfenced international border stretching across 2.5 km.

 Demographics

 According to the 2011 Census of India, Baduria had a total population of 52,493, of which 26,799 (51%) were males and 25,694 (49%) were females.
-Population in the age range 0-6 years was 5,185.
+Population in the age range 0–6 years was 5,185.
 The total number of literate persons in Baduria was 38,770 (81.95% of the population over 6 years).